openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Relying Party Registration {#rp-resolution}

-When Self-Issed OP request is not signed, all registration parameters **MUST** be passed using registration parameter defined in (#rp-registration-parameter), or using out-of-band mechanism.
+When the Self-Issed OP request is not signed, all registration parameters **MUST** be passed using registration parameter defined in (#rp-registration-parameter), or using out-of-band mechanism.
 In this case, `client_id` **MUST** equal `redirect_uri`.

-When Self-Issued OP request is signed, the public key to verify the signature **MUST** be obtained by resolving Relying Party's `client_id`.
+When the Self-Issued OP request is signed, the public key to verify the signature **MUST** be obtained by resolving Relying Party's `client_id`.
 Depending on the Relying Party Metadata Resolution Method used, the rest of the RP Registration metadata **SHOULD** be included either in the `registration` parameter inside the Self-Issued OP request, or in the Entity Statement as defined in OpenID Federation 1.0 Automatic Registration.
 In this case, `client_id` would not equal `redirect_uri`.

 `registration` parameters **MUST NOT** include `redirect_uris` to prevent attackers from inserting malicious Redirection URI.
 If `registration` parameter includes `redirect_uris`, Self-Issued OP **MUST** ignore it and only use `redirect_uri` directly supplied in the Self-Issued OP request.

-Note that in Self-Issued OP flow, NO registration response is returned.
+Note that in Self-Issued OP flow, no registration response is returned.
 A successful authentication response implicitly indicates that the registration parameters were accepted.

 ### Relying Party Registration Parameter {#rp-registration-parameter}